cerr/MRI_Pancreas_Fullshot_AnatomicCtxShape/README.md

 # MRI_Pancreas_Fullshot_AnatomicCtxShape
-This repository provides pre-trained deep learning models for longitudinal registration and segmentation of organs at risk in radiotherapy treatment planning of pancreatic cancer patients.
+This repository provides pre-trained deep learning models for longitudinal registration and segmentation of organs at risk (OARs) in radiotherapy treatment planning of pancreatic cancer patients.

 It operates on axial T2w-MRI scans acquired for this purpose in the head-first supine (HFS) orientation.
-This model requires input segmentations of the structures listed below, associated with the baseleine (earlier) scan.
+This model requires input segmentations of the OARs on the baseline (earlier) scan.

-Segmented structures:
+## Outputs

+### OARs

 * Liver
 * Bowel_lg
 * Bowel_sm
 * Duostomach

+### Deformable vector field
+VF for deforming the first (moving) scan to a later (baseline) scan.

 ## Installing dependencies
 Dependencies specified in `requirements.txt` may be installed as follows: